-Brexit, Britain’s Exit from the EU in essence is a decision for the UK to loosen ties with an EU steadfast on its way to becoming further and further centralised.
+Brexit, Britain’s Exit from the European Union (EU) in essence is a decision for the United Kingdom (UK) to loosen ties with an EU steadfast on its way to becoming further and further centralised.
 This allows the potential for the UK to greatly strengthen ties and reconnect with the rest of the world.

 Brexit is misrepresented in the mainstream media as an anti-immigration movement.
 Moreover the EU, a political project which seeks to achieve ever closer union (more centralisation), is represented simply as a market by the same mainstream media.
 Politically the European Union doesn’t sit well with the British public.
-EU mandated immigration policy doesn’t sit well with the British public and one of the reasons is because it fails to allow the British to fully implement arrangements with non-EU countries that it has substantial ties to.
+EU mandated immigration policy doesn’t sit well with the British public and one of the reasons, not often cited by mainstream media is because it fails to allow the British to fully implement arrangements with non-EU countries that it has substantial ties to.

-Instead of looking at net immigration to the UK let us instead look at a metric more representative of British people and their sentiment towards other countries, the metric of British emigration.
-If we look at British emigration by continent, there are equivalent numbers of British expats in Asia Pacific as in Europe and just slightly less in North America.
-From this figure there is no means to favour Europe over Asia-Pacific or North America.
+Instead of looking at net immigration to the UK let us instead look at a metric more representative of British people and their sentiment towards other countries, the metric of British emigration (showing top countries/blocks only).

 Brexit: Aligning CANZUK Policies